PatrickF1/dotfiles/.github/README.md

 # checkout all the files into our home directory by making it the git working directory
 git --git-dir=Code/dotfiles/.git --work-tree=. reset --hard

-# hide untracked files when querying the status of the dotfiles repo
+# hide untracked files so the output of git status is not overwhelming
 git --git-dir=Code/dotfiles/.git config --local status.showUntrackedFiles no

 # run all the install scripts, which are located in .dotfiles_meta